scraperwiki/wikipedia-infobox-tool/README.md

-wikipedia-infobox-tool
+Wikipedia Infobox Tool
 ======================

-A tool used for
+A tool for getting structured data from the infoboxes of Wikipedia articles.